 - The event proves that an open space, once blight, can be revitalized and continue the promotion of social capital through community building, awareness and social justice.

-- 83% of survey participants strongly agreed that they were more interested in getting involved with the community as a result of attending this event
+- 76% of survey participants said that they are more interested in getting involved in their community as a result of attending this event

 - Many local groups participated and taught residents about mental health, sustainable living, environmental services, and more.